mweiherer/local-irbsm/README.md

 If you want a metrical (real-world scale) reconstruction, add `--metrical`.

 #### Providing Landmarks
-Whenever the orientation of the given point cloud differes significantly from the model's orientation, you should first *roughly* align both coordinate systems (this is necessary because our model is not invariant to rigid transformations).
+Whenever the orientation of the given point cloud differs significantly from the model's orientation, you should first *roughly* align both coordinate systems (this is necessary because our model is not invariant to rigid transformations).
 The easiest way to achieve this is by providing certain landmark positions.
 These points can then be used to rigidly align the given point cloud to the model.
 Please provide the following landmarks in *exactly* this order: